ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

   - Other EITE development tasks: networking, data storage and distribution, etc.
   - Write C implementation of StageL
   - Benchmark JavaScript implementation versus C→WebAssembly, out of curiosity.
 WASM would require clang in the toolchain, which wouldn't be ideal until clang can be run on non-WASM EITE, but anyway...
+  - An alternative strategy could omit implementing the technology, and only focusing on developing the specification, although that strategy would risk increasing the problems the project is intended to fix (by providing existing IT companies with the project’s technological innovations, but not having a free/libre implementation of them to prevent existing companies using distorted clones of the idea to further their proprietary goals and vendor lock-in).
 - Write/compile the library
   - Write, compile, and organize content for part 1 of the library
     - Specifications (from above)